Canadian Pacific Railway (NYSE:CP) Sees Large Volume Increase

-Canadian Pacific Railway Limited (NYSE:CP – Get Rating) (TSE:CP) shares saw unusually-high trading volume on Tuesday .
-Approximately 178,163 shares traded hands during mid-day trading, a decline of 96% from the previous session’s volume of 4,178,221 shares.The stock last traded at $82.81 and had previously closed at $82.84.
+Canadian Pacific Railway Limited (NYSE:CP – Get Rating) (TSE:CP) saw strong trading volume on Tuesday .
+60,156 shares traded hands during mid-day trading, a decline of 98% from the previous session’s volume of 3,784,668 shares.The stock last traded at $80.75 and had previously closed at $78.77.

-A number of brokerages have issued reports on CP.
-Scotiabank cut their target price on shares of Canadian Pacific Railway from C$106.00 to C$105.00 in a research report on Wednesday, January 19th.
-Susquehanna Bancshares upgraded shares of Canadian Pacific Railway from a “neutral” rating to a “positive” rating and boosted their target price for the company from $73.00 to $87.00 in a report on Monday, January 3rd.
-Citigroup boosted their price objective on shares of Canadian Pacific Railway from $80.00 to $84.00 and gave the stock a “buy” rating in a research note on Wednesday, January 5th.
-Raymond James downgraded shares of Canadian Pacific Railway from an “outperform” rating to a “market perform” rating in a research note on Wednesday, March 9th.
-Finally, Wells Fargo & Company boosted their target price on shares of Canadian Pacific Railway from $81.00 to $84.00 and gave the stock an “overweight” rating in a research report on Monday, January 10th.
-Seven investment analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of $93.50.
+Several research analysts have issued reports on the company.
+Wells Fargo & Company increased their price objective on Canadian Pacific Railway from $81.00 to $84.00 and gave the stock an “overweight” rating in a research report on Monday, January 10th.
+Susquehanna upgraded Canadian Pacific Railway from a “neutral” rating to a “positive” rating and increased their price objective for the stock from $73.00 to $87.00 in a research report on Monday, January 3rd.
+Scotiabank cut their price objective on Canadian Pacific Railway from C$106.00 to C$105.00 in a research report on Wednesday, January 19th.
+Evercore ISI began coverage on Canadian Pacific Railway in a research report on Monday, December 20th.
+They issued an “outperform” rating for the company.
+Finally, Susquehanna Bancshares upgraded Canadian Pacific Railway from a “neutral” rating to a “positive” rating and raised their price target for the company from $73.00 to $87.00 in a research report on Monday, January 3rd.
+Seven research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $92.94.

-The business also recently declared a quarterly dividend, which will be paid on Monday, April 25th.
-Shareholders of record on Friday, March 25th will be given a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a dividend yield of 0.72%.
-The ex-dividend date is Thursday, March 24th.
-Canadian Pacific Railway’s dividend payout ratio (DPR) is 17.51%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, April 25th.
+Shareholders of record on Friday, March 25th will be paid a $0.15 dividend.
+This represents a $0.60 dividend on an annualized basis and a yield of 0.76%.
+The ex-dividend date of this dividend is Thursday, March 24th.
+Canadian Pacific Railway’s payout ratio is 18.10%.

-A number of hedge funds and other institutional investors have recently modified their holdings of CP.
-Avion Wealth bought a new position in Canadian Pacific Railway in the fourth quarter valued at about $25,000.
-McIlrath & Eck LLC boosted its holdings in Canadian Pacific Railway by 372.9% in the third quarter.
-McIlrath & Eck LLC now owns 402 shares of the transportation company’s stock worth $26,000 after acquiring an additional 317 shares in the last quarter.
-Professional Financial Advisors LLC bought a new position in Canadian Pacific Railway in the fourth quarter worth approximately $26,000.
-Sage Private Wealth Group LLC bought a new position in Canadian Pacific Railway in the fourth quarter worth approximately $26,000.
-Finally, Koshinski Asset Management Inc. bought a new position in shares of Canadian Pacific Railway in the third quarter valued at approximately $28,000.
+A number of large investors have recently modified their holdings of CP.
+Avion Wealth acquired a new position in shares of Canadian Pacific Railway in the 4th quarter valued at about $25,000.
+McIlrath & Eck LLC lifted its stake in shares of Canadian Pacific Railway by 372.9% in the 3rd quarter.
+McIlrath & Eck LLC now owns 402 shares of the transportation company’s stock valued at $26,000 after purchasing an additional 317 shares in the last quarter.
+Professional Financial Advisors LLC acquired a new position in shares of Canadian Pacific Railway in the 4th quarter valued at about $26,000.
+Sage Private Wealth Group LLC acquired a new position in shares of Canadian Pacific Railway in the 4th quarter valued at about $26,000.
+Finally, Koshinski Asset Management Inc. acquired a new position in shares of Canadian Pacific Railway in the 3rd quarter valued at about $28,000.
 79.49% of the stock is currently owned by hedge funds and other institutional investors.

 About Canadian Pacific Railway (NYSE:CP)